vipulnaik/working-drafts/ark/pending-checks.md

 ## A. Runs pending

 **A1.
-Rebuild the n = 12 battery with the corrected dedup key.** `consume_gap.py`'s stage-1 key was an incomplete invariant used to discard groups; it is now a canonical form of the orbital partition.
-Because the selection signature changes, a bare rerun will detect the mismatch and rebuild stages 1–3 automatically.
-Expected effect at n = 12: the battery grows from 381 to 425 distinct (partition, prime) conditions, and at `--maxt 8` from 205 to 230.
-Cost: stage 2 and stage 3 rerun. **Nothing downstream of the old key should be quoted as a verdict until this has run**, because a dropped condition can only turn a real UNSAT into SAT.
+Rebuild the n = 12 battery with the corrected dedup key.** `consume_gap.py`'s stage-1 key was an incomplete invariant that merged inequivalent orbital partitions; the corrected key is a pynauty canonical form on a layered graph.
+The battery must be rebuilt before any n = 12 verdict is quoted.

+*State as of the 2026-07 run (log and checkpoints on file).* Stage 1 rebuilt correctly on the signature change with no manual cleanup, and stage 2 completed: **2,293 raw → 230 distinct (partition, prime) conditions → 227 kept (200 Oliver + 27 p-groups), 2,212 catalogue classes**. μ(12) = 18 survives: m\* = 18 is attained by **3 distinct conditions**, which is the previously reported 8 groups collapsing under the corrected dedup.
+Stage 3 then reported **1,018,719 of 4,890,732 ordered pairs needing VF2 (20.8%)**.

+> **Two problems with that run, both to fix before repeating it.**
+>
+> **(i) The battery was truncated.** `--maxgroups` defaults to **200** and stage 1 found **203** distinct Oliver conditions, so `sel = ol[:maxgroups] + pg` silently dropped **3**.
+The sort is `(-mstar, t)`, so the casualties are the lowest-m\* conditions — harmless for μ(12) = 18, which reads off the top, but the battery feeds the Smith/χ computation where every condition is a constraint.
+Dropping constraints makes the system easier to satisfy, so a negative verdict would survive but a positive one would not be quotable. **Always pass `--maxgroups 1000`.**
+>
+> **(ii) Stage 3 at full size is a multi-week run.** The old 600-class battery needed 74,213 VF2 pairs; the new 2,212-class battery needs **1,018,719 — 13.7×**.
+Measured from the logs across three resumed sessions: **2,176 VF2 calls, 30,002 s, 16,061 pairs resolved → 7.4 pairs/call at 13.8 s/call**, with the yield decaying as the easy pairs go first (13.5 → 3.6 → 5.4).
+Extrapolating: **22 days** at the early rate, **33–41 days** at the late rate.
+For reference the *old* battery never finished either — four sessions took it from 74,213 to 58,152, about 22% through.
+>
+> Levers, in order of preference: **settle A5 first**, since the EGF route may make stage 3 unnecessary; failing that, `--maxt 6` drops the t = 7 and t = 8 groups (44 + 58 of 227) and cuts pairs to roughly 30%, still about a week and a weaker battery.

 **A2.
 Stage-3 sample verification at n = 12** — *now automatic, folded into the A1 run.* Now automatic (`--verify`, default 3000 random ordered pairs re-decided by VF2).
 The n = 10 acceptance test was bit-identical agreement with an archived full-VF2 reference; there is no such reference at any other degree, and roughly 80% of ordered pairs are settled by inference alone.
 Until this passes, the n = 12 order matrix is an unchecked implementation of checked rules.